 The kappa Cygnids (KCG) are active from August 1-27, with maximum occurring on the 14th.
-The radiant is currently located at 18:29 (277) +41.
-This area of the sky is located in northern Lyra, 3 degrees northwest of the zero magnitude star known as Vega (alpha Lyrae).
-To best see these meteors face low toward the north near 2300 LDST when it lies on the meridian and is located highest in the sky.
+The radiant is currently located at 18:44 (281) +44.
+This area of the sky is located in northern Lyra, 5 degrees northeast of the zero magnitude star known as Vega (alpha Lyrae).
+This position is close to the radiant of the August xi Draconids so care must be taken to separate these two showers.
+To best see these meteors face low toward the north near 2300 LDST when it lies on the meridian and is located highest in the northern sky.
 With a high northern declination, these meteors are difficult to view from the southern hemisphere.
 Expected hourly rates this week are less than 1 no matter your location.
-With an entry velocity of 20 km/sec., the average meteor from this source would be of slow velocity.
+With an entry velocity of 21 km/sec., the average meteor from this source would be of slow velocity.